PROJECTS + TESTIMONIALS

 “Art of Freelance propelled my project forward in a way that I would not have been able to complete in such a fast turnaround without.”

 - Kayla Clements, Photographer

-ART OF FREELANCE is a 10-week online course designed to help you:
+ART OF FREELANCE is a 10-week online workshop designed to help you:

 Help you define and refine your professional goals using carefully designed exercises that have been proven to work for creative Freelancers and/or those with a “side hustle”.

 Create a roadmap of the projects that will push you to the next step in your career, and help you choose the right project to tackle right now.

 Accomplish that project with the support of real human to human contact in weekly online video check-ins focused on providing feedback and guidance.